Constraining Jet Quenching in Heavy-Ion Collisions with Bayesian Inference: Inference on LHC measurements

 As a first, important step of our analysis, we would like to critically examine the main assumption of our setup, namely the factorization between the hard-processes and the subsequent quenching phenomena, as stated in Eq.~\eqref{eq:fact} and further discussed in Secs.~\ref{sec:intro} and \ref{sec:theory}.
 This assumption states that, for similar conditions of the underlying medium (which, in our context, reduces to considering the same centrality class and center of mass energy) and for the same class of reconstructed jets (meaning here, the same cone-angle $R$), the same energy-loss distribution can be used for different jet observables.
 As a first goal, we wish to establish the degree to which, under minimal assumptions, the existing data support such a picture.

 Once the Bayesian inference is done for both analysis A and B, the posterior predictive distributions are computed for observables that were not used for inference, in this way constituting predictions for unobserved data.
 Posterior predictive distributions are also computed for the the observables that were used for inference, in order to check the quality of the inference on the observed data.
 Figure~\ref{fig:fit_pred_a} show the 90\% HDI of the posterior predictive distributions for all the observables in study, for both analysis A (upper panels) and B (lower panels), for the three energy-loss parametrizations (normal in blue bands, log-normal in green bands and gamma in red bands).
 Focusing on the ability to reproduce data used in the inference (filled bands in Fig.~\ref{fig:fit_pred_a}), a good agreement with the observed data is in general obtained which is consistent across the different parametrizations.
 In more detail, the normal distribution is in tension with the high-$\pT$ data on the inclusive $R_{AA}$ at mid-rapidity, see Fig.~\ref{fig:fit_pred_a} (upper panels, upper-leftmost plot).
-This could perhaps be improved by considering an additional $\pT$ dependence in the energy-loss parametrization, see e.g. \cite{He:2018gks, Zhang:2023oid, Wu:2023azi}.
 No such tension is, however, observed for the log-normal and gamma distributions.
-To keep our approach as model-agnostic and economic in terms of introduced parameters, we have therefore not considered implementing an additional $\pT$ dependence in our parametrizations.

 When looking into the prediction of the unobserved data (represented by textured bands in Fig.~\ref{fig:fit_pred_a}), the difference between the analysis A and B becomes evident: without the constraining power of the photon-tagged jet observables over the the gluon energy-loss parameters, the capability of predicting other observables that contain a significant fraction of gluon-initiated jets, such as the inclusive jet observables, is substantially decreased.
 On the contrary, a very good agreement between the predicted photon-tagged jet observables and the data is achieved in analysis A. This indicates that the inclusive data on jet suppression and, crucially, including its rapidity dependence, has enough constraining power to disentangle the quark and gluon contributions to the overall energy loss.
 In contrast, the photon-jet data on their own are dominated by quark-jets, and fails to adequately constrain the gluon component of jet energy loss.